supriya25bce10114-prog/Smart-Agriculture-Helper/statement.md

 The problem addressed in this project is the lack of an accessible, simple, and low-cost system that can:

-Simulate or collect environmental data

-Recommend appropriate crops based on conditions
+Recommend appropriate crops based on environmental conditions

-Provide early detection of potential crop diseases
+Recommend to irrigate when the soil moisture is low

 This project aims to serve as a beginner-friendly digital tool to assist farmers in making better decisions.